julie-andre/SecureBankMobileApp/README.md

 * First, when the app is started, a screen is displayed asking for him to confirm he is the rightful user of the application by providing the right authentication.
 The authentication screen depends on the user's phone settings (pin code, password or pattern).
-A strong password can actually be more robust than Digital print authentication.
+A strong password can actually be more robust than Digital print authentication, and a lot of mobile device still do not have digital captors.

 If no screen lock settings were find, the app asks the user to define one and don't grant him access to the accounts while the settings have not been adapted.

 ![](./images/Screen_Lock_Settings.PNG)

->Screen Lock Settings pannel is displayed
+>Screen Lock Settings panel is displayed

 Here we set a password for authentication for instance:

 ![](./images/Set_password.PNG)

->Setting a password as screen lock for instance
+>Setting a password as screen lock

 While the user authentication has not been validated (wrong password for instance or the user clicked on the return button), the user can't have access to the accounts.
-The <span style="color:blue">Continue</span> button is disabled for him.
+The **Continue** button is disabled for him.
-If the user needs to authenticate again (if he clicked on the return button for instance), he can click on the <span style="color:blue">Authenticate</span> button.
+If the user needs to authenticate again (if he clicked on the return button for instance), he can click on the **Authenticate** button.

 ![](./images/Wrong_Authentication.PNG)

 >Wrong authentication

-If the user closes the authentication panel without having authenticate properly, he will have to click on the <span style="color:blue">Authenticate</span> to try to authenticate again.
-The <span style="color:blue">Continue</span> button is not disabled until the authentication is completed.
+If the user closes the authentication panel without being authenticated properly, he will have to click on the **Authenticate** button to try to authenticate again.
+The **Continue** button is not enabled until the authentication is completed.

 ![](./images/Authentication_failed.PNG)